bajicdusan/warden-env-magento2/README.md

 - Added configuration to enable/disable printing out of the Admin User/Credentials (it will display them if the password is random),

-- Added configuration to display more services URL's when printing out install informations,
+- Added configuration to display more services URL's when printing out install information,

-- Added support to use cat dependancy instead of pv,
+- Added support to use 'cat' command dependency instead of the 'pv',